-Select the color that are going with the emotion that you want to space to convey.
+Select the colour that are going with the emotion that you want to space to convey.
 Red to most brings energy in a room, but to other it can frustrate them.

-Pick a color that speak to you from your closet, and build around that, because it is your space. warm or cold colors?
+Pick a colour that speak to you from your closet, and build around that, because it is your space. warm or cold colours?
 It is your pick.

 How will you characterize your style?
 Is it modern?
 Feminine?
 Masculine?
-These elements can be applied in the space as well.
+Bring These elements in the space.

-Items with sharp corners are put in masculine category, and feminine are furniture with curves.
+Items with sharp are masculine, and feminine are furniture with curves.

 Think materials and textiles